crate/crate-docs-theme/README.rst

 -------------

-The documentation is composed of multiple separate documentation projects, seamlessly interlinked via the CrateDB Documentation Theme.
+The documentation is composed of multiple separate documentation projects, interlinked via the CrateDB Documentation Theme.

+To update the root of the TOC sidebar for the entire documentation, update the `sidebartoc.html`` file.

 To use the theme, add this line to your Sphinx ``conf.py`` file::